 A. New Wells: Registration Required by Well Owner/Operator

-A New Well is a well that initiated drilling (“spudded”) after October 1, 2020, and it may be either an Exempt or Non-exempt Well.
-A New Well does not include a prospective well that initiated drilling after October 1, 2020, but was under an executed contract to be drilled as of September 1, 2020, and was spudded no later than December 31,2020, and further provided that the future-installed well complies with all applicable District Rules and meets all applicable deadlines for registration and applicable Production Authorizations of Existing Wells.
-Before a New Well is installed, it must be registered with the District by the Owner/Operator.
+A New Well is a well that initiated drilling (“spudded”) after October 1, 2020, and is not otherwise considered by the District to be an Existing Well as defined in these Rules.
+A New Well may be either an Exempt or Non-exempt Well.
+A New Well must comply with all applicable District Rules and meet all applicable deadlines for registration, Well Drilling Authorizations, and applicable Production Authorizations.
+Before a New Well is installed, it must be registered with the District by the Owner/Operator and the specific installation must be authorized by the District.
 The registration is accomplished as part of the application for a Well Drilling/Modification Authorization (Rule 3.3(B)).

-Written authorization must be obtained from the District before a proposed New Well is drilled or a registered Existing Well has changes made to its conditions, operations, or status.
+Written authorization must be obtained from the District before a proposed New Well is drilled or a registered Existing Well is modified as defined in Rule 3.2(C) or has changes made to its condition, operation, or status, as defined in Rule 3.6(D).

 B. Proposed New Wells: Well Drilling/Modification Authorization Requirements